One of the best advice that Joe Salazar has ever given me is to not look at the crowd.

 I see this and am thinking, "What the hell?"

-I thought he was more my friend.
+I thought he was my friend. (childish much, Melinda? lol)

 Now, this isn't what normal people think on a daily basis, but it IS sometimes what competitors think in the heat of battle.
 It's a very tricky little mental thing we go through with ourselves.